 In the case of the NF consumer (CTF) towards CHF request times out, NF consumer (CTF) uses application level failure handling (Terminate, Continue, Retry_and_terminate).
 Failure handling may be received from the CHF previously or may be locally configured.
 The value received from the CHF in the charging data response will always override any already existing value.
 Failover handling indication informs NF Consumer whether alternative CHF is supported.

-The CTF may store and re-send Charging Data Request(s) if it fails to reach CHF.
+In case the CHF is determined not available, the CTF uses application level failure handling and may store the Charging Data Request(s) or charging information.

+Once a CHF is determined available by the NF consumer (CTF), the CHF may receive the Charging Data Request(s) or charging information that are stored by NF consumer (CTF).

 In case there is an application level error response from the CHF, NF consumer (CTF) action will depend on the type of Application Error.